Director Of Risk Management Jobs in USA with Visa Sponsorship

 Which visa types do employers typically sponsor for risk management directors?

-H-1B is the most common sponsorship path for Director of Risk Management roles, particularly in banking, insurance, and consulting.
+H-1B visa is the most common sponsorship path for Director of Risk Management roles, particularly in banking, insurance, and consulting.
 Employers with multinational operations may also sponsor L-1A visas for internal transfers into director-level positions.
 Candidates with exceptional records in quantitative risk research sometimes pursue O-1A or EB-1A.
 EB-2 with PERM is the standard green card route once you're established with a sponsoring employer.

 What degree does USCIS expect for a Director of Risk Management H-1B petition?